pfsense/docs/source/vpn/ipsec/ikev2-with-eap-tls.rst

 The server setup is complete, the following tasks will configure the client side.

-*  Export CA Cert from pfSense and download it to the client PC
+*  Export CA Cert from the pfSense router and download it to the client PC

-   *  Navigate to **System > Cert Manager**, **Certificate Authorities** tab on pfSense
+   *  Navigate to **System > Cert Manager**, **Certificate Authorities** tab in the pfSense webGUI
    *  Click |fa-certificate| by the CA to download *only* the certificate

 *  Locate the downloaded file on the client PC (e.g. *MyCA.crt*)